About the National Law Enforcement Roadway Safety Program

 Learn how to improve your safety on the roadways.
 This 8-hour course will discuss best practices and tactics to improve your safety during traffic stops, emergency response driving, all-weather driving, and roadway operations while outside of your vehicle.

 Provide roadway safety training to your agency.
 Attend this 8-hour course where trainers will be given the resources and skills needed to teach the NLERSP training curriculum to other officers during academy or in-service training.
-Prerequisite: Trainers must complete the Roadway Safety for Patrol Officers course prior to attending this course.
+This course includes a teach-back exercise.
+Prerequisite: Trainers must complete the Roadway Safety Patrol Officer Course prior to attending this course.

 Request Training & Customized Technical Assistance